UTEP-CS-1/website/labs/3/spec.md

 ## Not your average joe!

 {: .note }
-You may only use `for` loops in your solution, not loops of any other kind.
+You must use a `for` loop in your solution, and no loops of any other kind.

 Create a program called `Average.java` that computes the average of the first `N` positive integers, based upon the input `N`.